Entanglement cost for infinite-dimensional physical systems: Converse part: Optimality among all entanglement dilution protocols under separable operations

 define

 Then, it holds that

 where $\widetilde{\chi}_N$ is defined by~\eqref{eq:chi}. \end{lemma}

 In our proof of Lemma~\ref{lemma:lemma_1}, an infinite-dimensional version of the Schur--Horn Theorem~\cite{KAFTAL20103115} plays an essential role.
-In both the finite- as well as in the infinite-dimensional setting, this latter result characterizes the relationship between the diagonal and the spectrum of positive semidefinite compact operators in terms of majorization.
+In both the finite- and the infinite-dimensional setting, this latter result characterizes the relationship between the diagonal and the spectrum of positive semidefinite compact operators in terms of majorization.

 \begin{lemma}[{(Infinite-dimensional Schur--Horn Theorem~\cite[Proposition~6.4]{KAFTAL20103115})}] Let $\mathcal{H}$ be any separable Hilbert space.
 For any positive integer $N > 0$, any positive semidefinite compact operator $M$, and any set of orthonormal vectors $\{\ket{v_n} \in \mathcal{H}: n = 0,1,\dots,N-1\}$, it holds that